 Here's what you get when you study abroad with CEA in London:

-Enjoy the opportunity to live the life of a British students in one of the university’s residence halls.
+You'll enjoy the opportunity to live the life of a British students in one of the university’s residence halls.
 Situated near an array of the city’s amenities and main public transportation lines, London South Bank University’s residence halls embrace the bustling city atmosphere and typically house American, international, and British students in single rooms with access to a shared kitchen and common space throughout the building.
 If you enjoy living in a student community and hope to make friends from all over the world, this housing option is a great fit for you.

 While CEA highly recommends that you choose one of our London housing options provided, you also have the option to arrange independent housing.
 If your ideal housing scenario includes living in a particular neighborhood, having specific amenities or living with a specific person as your roommate, then independent housing could be just the ticket for you.